tatapuchi/Name-Generator/README.md

 ### Generating Gamertags

-We have a list of first and last names that get randomly mashed together and returned, to generate real names, refer to the following code:
+I made a list of gamertags upon which certain operations are performed to create new ones, to generate gamertags, refer to the following code:

 ```csharp
 GamerTagGenerator Generator = new GamerTagGenerator();